 - ENSC3010 Hydraulics, CHPR2433 Fluid Mechanics, MECH2403 Thermofluids 2

 - Contact hours

-- lectures/workshops: 2 hours per week; tutorials: 1 hour per week; labs: 3 sessions during semester, totalling 6 hours
+- lectures/workshops: 2 hours per week; practical classes: 1 hour per week; labs: 3 sessions during semester, totalling 6 hours

 Bird, R. B. et al. Transport Phenomena, 2nd edn: John Wiley & Sons 2006